ramon-astudillo/vimbox/README.md

 * Importable methods to use in other modules

-* Seamless file encription in the dropbox side
+* Seamless file encryption in the dropbox side

 # Examples